Wild Ozark: Where Madison Woods paints with Ozark pigments … and talks to rocks, creeks, and trees.

 Zack

-Much was gained, too.
+Unusual experience was gained, too.
 The boys, in particular, really took to roughing it and the rural life and enjoyed learning to hunt and trap.
 My daughter is now quite proficient at cooking real food made from real ingredients grown in real gardens.
 And she’s doing a great job of raising her kids to know country life survival, without having thrown them into a crash course in a run-down shack of a house the way I did with them.

-I can’t imagine how my life would have been today without having made the choices I made before.
-The kids are all grown now and have remained in these hills that have become their adopted home.
-Since moving here I’ve been divorced, and then remarried, now to a man who is truly my soul mate and who also loves this life in the wild Ozark hills.
-He’s the reason I was able to stay on this land I grew to love.
-All in all, in spite of the rocky path it took to arrive, I’m still thankful I made the crazy and sometimes excruciatingly difficult choices I made to get us here.
+I can’t imagine how my life would be today without having made the choices I made before.
+The kids are all grown now and have remained in the state that became their adopted home.
+Since moving here I’ve been divorced, and then remarried to a man who also loves this life in the wild Ozark hills.
+My ex needed to take the path of sanity back to the urban life, and I don’t begrudge him for that.
+This life is certainly not one for everyone.

 Gloria, the Old Oak Tree